BorjaAres/coffeeEssenceFrontEnd/README.md

  Webp images.

 ## Goal
-To further develop my hability to design and improve my coding skills.
-I tried some new resources to develope this webpage.
+ To further develop my ability to design and improve my coding skills.
+I tried some new resources to develop this webpage.
-I wanted a webpage that was responsive, atractive and with a great Performance and SEO.
-The results are quite good but I can improve the performance by making all images webp.
+I wanted a webpage that was responsive, attractive and with a great Performance and SEO.
+The results are quite good but I could improve the performance by making all images webp.

+## Use of Spanish
+ Apologies for the use of Spanish in labels, comments and the UI of the webpage.
+I might update all to English, I'm not sure if it's worth the time yet.
+ My Future projects will be in English from the get go.